Let's Talk Daddy Issues

 One night it came to me that the way dad treated Giselle and I is a reflection of how he has felt about my mom all along.
 I was proud of my mom when she finally walked away, but all of the damage that I saw growing up could never be repaired.
 It often makes me think of my own mother's values and her own self-love meter as well.
 Why do women stay with men who don’t love them?

-I will say though that holding on to these memories or facts about our past only harm us.
+I will say though, that holding on to these memories or facts about our past only harm us.
 Knowing what I know now, I would have sought help years ago.
 I would have seen a therapist while I was still a dependent on my dad's health insurance.
 I’ve learned to choose to be happy and not let my past dictate my future.
 It’s frustrating sometimes to speak to people who didn’t have a similar experience with their dad and then I remember that this is my path and how it’s supposed to be.
 We can’t choose our parents but we can choose how we react to the issues with them.

 And I’m learning a new love model for myself.
 Building boundaries for myself.
 Saying No. Saying yes to myself.
 I can boldly walk and say I overcame daddy issues.
+My good friend shared something with me that said:

-Side Thought: And these internet memes that degrade women with daddy issues are not ok.
+Side Thought: these internet memes that degrade women with daddy issues are not ok.
 It takes real courage to face the deepest parts of yourself and for other humans to undermine the pain that one goes through with our parents is insensitive.